onenetinc/webflow-cc/README.md

 ```
 9. During Development, easiest to set the global variables like this: DEV_MODE = true, LOAD_MINIFIED = false, then flipping the variables after the site is live.
 10. When finished development, be sure to minify your files, push to GitHub, update global variables in Webflow.
+11. To create a serverless function, be sure to nest under the following: .netlify/functions/sitename/yourfunction.js